Carbidopa (By mouth)

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

-- Take this medicine at the same time you take your levodopa or Sinemet®.
+- Take this medicine at the same time you take your levodopa or Sinemet®, as directed.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.